DerHirschi/AX25_POPT/README.md

 ### Requirements
 - Python 3.6 or higher (other versions such as 3.11 see below)
-- Supported Platforms: Windows, Linux, Raspberry Pi
+- Supported Platforms: Windows, Linux, Raspberry Pi, macOS

 ## Installation
 Install all dependencies: